genuinebyte/sunfright/README.md

 [mcwiki-helmets]: https://minecraft.gamepedia.com/Helmet#Durability

 ## Damage Conditions
-You will be damaged if you are in skylight greater than 3 and it is not during this time of day.
+You will be damaged if you are in direct sunlight and not under a solid block (or black stained glass) and the time falls in any of these ranges:

 | Weather Condition | Time Start/End | Clock Start/End |
 | ----------------- | -------------- | --------------- |